Benson Taylor

+He founded A Remarkable Idea in 2017, a sub label of Universal Music, located in Santa Monica, California & London.
+Taylor has collaborated with, and produced a range artists for the label, including MOBO-winning jazz quartet Kairos 4Tet, The Halle Orchestra, Mercury Prize-nominated Maxïmo Park and Kele Okereke, Bloc Party, Good Charlotte's Billy Martin, Pulled Apart by Horses, Robot Koch, Lack of Afro, Benoît Pioulard, Freddie Cowan, Bo Ningen, James Brown, and Menace Beach.

 Taylor won the "Best Original Music" award at the 2014 Monaco International Film Festival.
-In 2018, he scored and produced the music to Mathew Cullen's thriller adaptation of the Martin Amis novel, London Fields, starring Billy Bob Thornton, Amber Heard, Cara Delevingne, Theo James and Johnny Depp.
-In 2020, he scored the music for the film, Chick Fight, starring Bella Thorne, Alec Baldwin & Malin Akerman, for which he also served as executive producer.
+In 2018, he scored and produced the music to Mathew Cullen's thriller adaptation of the Martin Amis novel, London Fields, starring Billy Bob Thornton, Amber Heard, Jason Isaacs, Cara Delevingne, Theo James and Johnny Depp.
+In 2020, he scored the music for the film, Chick Fight, starring Bella Thorne, Alec Baldwin, and Malin Akerman.
+He co-wrote original songs with Bones UK and he served as the film's executive producer.

-In November 2016, Taylor was awarded an honorary doctorate for services to humanitarian causes & music.

-He founded A Remarkable Idea in 2017, a sub label of Universal Music, located in Santa Monica, California.
-Taylor has collaborated and produced artists for the label, including Mercury Prize-nominated Maxïmo Park and Kele Okereke, Bloc Party, Good Charlotte’s Billy Martin, Pulled Apart by Horses, Robot Koch, Lack of Afro, MOBO-winning Kairos 4Tet, Benoît Pioulard, Bo Ningen, James Brown, Menace Beach, and The Halle Orchestra.

-Taylor is an goodwill ambassador for the UK aid agency CAFOD, part of Caritas Internationalis, and a goodwill ambassador for the Cambodian Children's Trust.
-He is patron of the British charity, Music and the Deaf.
-Taylor was appointed the first ambassador of the Leeds Conservatoire, and in November 2021, he was installed as the first honorary Composer in Residence at the University of Huddersfield, both in the United Kingdom.
+Taylor is a goodwill ambassador for the UK aid agency CAFOD, part of Caritas Internationalis, and a goodwill ambassador for the Cambodian Children's Trust.
+He is patron of the British based charity, Music and the Deaf.
+Taylor was appointed the first ambassador of the Leeds Conservatoire in the United Kingdom.

+He is a resident DJ on Los Angeles based radio station Dublab, and a guest DJ on NTS Radio in London.